amir-saeed/mongoDB/README.md

-# mongoDB
+# MongoDB
-All information, tutorials, code about mongoDB
+> All information, tutorials, code about mongoDB

 To use mongoDB, use robomongo ( https://robomongo.org/download) as management studio to see records visually.

-*To start mongo, open two terminal,
+## To start mongo, open two terminal,

 write in one terminal,